dkaslovsky/textnote/README.md

-# TextNote
+# textnote
-Lightweight, text-based note taking and todo organizer for the command line
+Simple tool for creating and organizing daily notes on the command line